Textures and Colors

 Textures

-A texture is a 2D image containing multiple channels of data.
-Textures are used to define how a material looks, how it responds to light, where effects are applied and what they look like, and more.
+A texture is a 2D image (typically a square-shaped image) containing multiple channels of data.
+Textures are used to define how a material looks, how it responds to light, where effects are applied, what they look like, and more.

 Source Texture Formats